State of M&A Data Rooms — Q1 2026 Read the report →

 Lisbon punches above its weight: a handful of Lisbon-headquartered funds consistently write the first serious checks into Portugal's best startups—and they're increasingly connected to Iberia + broader Europe.

 When preparing your pitch to Lisbon investors, having a professional data room is essential.
 Peony helps Lisbon startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide focuses on investors with a real Lisbon base (not "we sometimes invest in Portugal"), and prioritizes firms with strong reputation signals founders care about: track record, fund momentum, institutional backing, and visible deal activity.